OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 If the template has :ref:`USER INPUTS <vm_guide_user_inputs>` defined the CLI will prompt the user for these values:

-.. prompt:: bash $ auto
+.. prompt:: text $ auto

     $ onetemplate instantiate vm-example --name my_vm
     There are some parameters that require user input.